Aquarium filtration is arguably the most important aspect of keeping healthy fish.

 |20-gallon tank||over 100 GPH|

-These are the recommended flow rate minimums for each fish tank size.
+Also, keep in mind that these are the recommended minimums for each aquarium size.

 The larger the fish you keep, the more waste they will produce.
 Waste is dangerous because it can quickly turn into ammonia which is highly toxic to fish.

 The more media a canister filter can hold – the better it is at preventing deadly ammonia spikes in the aquarium water.

 However, the aquarium water needs to be pushed through the filter media quickly enough so that the biofilter bacteria that live on the media can break down the ammonia in time.